skx/yal/README.md

 ## Fuzz Testing

-The project has 100% test-coverage of all the internal packages, using the standard facilities you can run those test-cases:
+The project has 100% test-coverage of all the internal packages, using the standard go facilities you can run those test-cases:

 ```sh
 go test ./...
 ```

-In addition to that there is support for the integrated fuzz-testing which is available with go 1.18+, which essentially feeds the interpreter random input and hopes to discover crashes.
+In addition to the static-tests there is also support for the integrated fuzz-testing facility which became available with go 1.18+.
+Fuzz-testing essentially feeds the interpreter random input and hopes to discover crashes.

-You can launch the fuzz-testing like so:
+You can launch a series of fuzz-tests like so:

 ```sh
 go test -fuzztime=300s -parallel=1 -fuzz=FuzzYAL -v